AeroBeat-Workouts/aerobeat-docs/docs/index.md

 # Welcome to AeroBeat

 **AeroBeat** is an open-source, modular rhythm game platform designed to democratize fitness gaming.
-Think of it as the "YouTube of Workout Games" — a place where hardware inputs, gameplay mechanics, and community content can be mixed and matched freely.
+Think of it as the "YouTube of Workout Games"—a place where hardware inputs, gameplay mechanics, and community content can be mixed and matched freely.

-Unlike traditional rhythm games that are locked to specific hardware (VR headsets or consoles), AeroBeat's engine is **Hardware Agnostic** and **Input Agnostic**.
-It runs on PC's, Mobile Devices, and VR.
+Unlike traditional rhythm games that are locked to specific hardware (VR headsets or consoles), AeroBeat is **Input Agnostic**.
+It runs on PC, Mobile, and VR, utilizing Computer Vision (CV) to turn standard webcams into motion controllers.

-AeroBeat is **Gameplay Agnostic**, it can support an unlimited range of other rhythm gameplay '**Cores**'.

-Right now, we are working towards version **0.0.1** a focus on our **Boxing** gameplay on **PC** platforms utilizing **Computer Vision** to turn standard webcams into motion controllers.

 ---